tc39/proposal-temporal/docs/cookbook.md

 {{cookbook/getInstantWithLocalTimeInZone.mjs}}
 ```

-### Preserving absolute instant
+### Preserving exact time

-Map a zoned date and time of day into a string serialization of the local time in a target zone at the corresponding instant in instant time.
+Map a zoned date and time of day into a string serialization of the local time in a target time zone at the corresponding exact time.
 This could be used when converting user-input date-time values between time zones.

 ```javascript